For security reasons, avoid creating WordPress sites with the user name “admin”.

 phpMyAdmin databases

-The user name is located in the “user login” column.
-To edit the username simply double-click on the text you want to change …
+The username is located in the “user login” column.
+To edit the user name just double-click on this text you want to change …

-Log out of your server when you’re done and reopen the browser to your WordPress site.
+Log out of your server if you’re finished and return to your WordPress site.
 You may find that your session is expired.
-If so, log in again with your new administration login details …
+Log in again with your new administration credentials …

-You should see that your username has been updated.
+You should see that your user name is now updated.
 However, your admin details will probably still display the old “nickname” …

-To change your “nickname”, visit your Users section and click on the Edit link below your username …
+To edit the “nickname”, open your Users section and click the Edit link below your username …

-You can also get to the Profile section by clicking on the Edit My Profile link in the “Howdy, User” section …
+You can also access your Profile section if you click on the Edit My Profile link in the “Howdy, User” screen …

 Choose a new name to display publicly from the drop down menu …